Renault R15 and R17: Mechanicals

 The chassis and most of the running gear came from the Renault 12, while the 1565 cc 108 PS A-Type engine in the more powerful R17 TS and R17 Gordini models was derived from the engine in the Renault 16 TS.
 Though the mechanicals of the cars were derived from other Renaults, the body was completely new.
-The R15 differed from the R17 in that it had the single headlights of the R12, a simpler side profile, and a smaller, 1.3-litre engine in the R15 TL.
+The R15 differed from the R17 in that it had the single headlights of the R12, a simpler side profile, and a smaller, 1289 cc engine in the R15 TL with 60 hp-metric.
 The R15 TS featured the same engine as the R17 TL, with 1565 cc and 90 PS.
 The R15 did not offer a folding roof and the rear side window was not split - although it could be opened.
 The R17 had two rear side windows: the front one was retractable, while the rear one was hidden behind a louvre grille and folded inward.

 Chronology

 At the 1974 Paris Motor Show, the Renault 17TS was renamed the "17 Gordini".
 This new name was an attempt to fill the gap left by the recently discontinued Renault 12 Gordini, nothing was changed beyond the badging.
 At the same time, the TS and Automatic models received a slightly larger engine with a displacement of 1605 cc.

 There was a minor facelift during March 1976, most noticeable on the grille of the 15, where the chrome edge surround was replaced with a body-coloured one: the headlights were enlarged and brought forward to a position approximately flush with the surround.
 The grille of the 17 also lost its chrome surround, although on both cars the partially chrome front bumper now curved up at the edges to roughly half-way up the height of the grille.
 At the same time, the TS version received a new 1647 cc engine, similar to that of the R16 TX, and – an apparent retrograde step – equipped with twin carburetors rather than fuel injection, producing 98 PS.
 These achieved a top speed of approximately 175 km/h.
 In addition to the manually shifted TS five-speed transmission with a center shift lever, a three-speed automatic transmission was also available.

 The R15 and R17 were manufactured at the Société des Usines Chausson plant in Maubeuge.
 Final assembly and painting for the first series took place at the Renault plant in Sandouville from 1971 to 1975.
 The two remained in production until August 1979; both models were replaced by the Renault Fuego which was presented in March 1980.
+During the entire production period, a total of 209,887 Renault 15s and 94,969 Renault 17s were manufactured.
+Due to corrosion and wear, most examples have since disappeared from the streets.

 In 2024 Renault presented a prototype electrified restomod R17 in a collaboration with Ora-Ïto.